EnterpriseDB/repmgr/README.md

 ### repmgr configuration

-Each PostgreSQL node requires a `repmgr.conf` configuration file containing identification and database connection information.
-This is a sample minimal configuration:
+Create a `repmgr.conf` file on each server.
+Here's a minimal sample:

     cluster=test
     node=1
     node_name=node1
-    conninfo='host=repmgr_node1 user=repmgr_usr dbname=repmgr_db'
+    conninfo='host=repmgr_node1 user=repmgr dbname=repmgr'

+The `cluster` name must be the same on all nodes.
+The `node` (an integer) and `node_name` must be unique to each node.

+The `conninfo` string must point to repmgr's database *on this node*.
+The host must be a name that all the nodes in the cluster can resolve, and all nodes must use the same username and database name, but other parameters, such as the port, can vary between nodes.

+Your `repmgr.conf` should not be stored inside the PostgreSQL data directory.
+We recommend `/etc/repmgr/repmgr.conf`, but you can place it anywhere and use the `-f /path/to/repmgr.conf` option to tell `repmgr` where it is.
+If not specified, `repmgr` will search for `repmgr.conf` in the current working directory.

+If your PostgreSQL binaries (`pg_ctl`, `pg_basebackup`) are not in your `PATH`, you can specify an alternate location in `repmgr.conf`:

     pg_bindir=/path/to/postgres/bin

-* `cluster`: common name for the replication cluster; this must be the same on all nodes
-* `node`: a unique, abitrary integer identifier
-* `name`: a unique, human-readable name
-* `conninfo`: a standard conninfo string enabling repmgr to connect to the control database; user and name must be the same on all nodes, while other parameters such as port may differ.
-The `host` parameter *must* be a hostname resolvable by all nodes on the cluster.
-* `pg_bindir`: (optional) location of PostgreSQL binaries, if not in the default $PATH

-Note that the configuration file should *not* be stored inside the PostgreSQL data directory.
-The configuration file can be specified with the `-f, --config-file=PATH` option and can have any arbitrary name.`repmgr` will fail with an error if it does not find the specified file.
-If no configuration file is specified, `repmgr` will search for `repmgr.conf` in the current working directory; if no file is found it will continue with default values.

 The master node must be registered first using `repmgr master register`, and each standby needs to be registered using `repmgr standby register` tool; this inserts details about each node into the control database.

+See the "QUICKSTART.md" file for examples of how to use these commands.

 Failover
 --------